 Players pool cues are designed in America and manufactured in China using American materials.
 Outsourcing the manufacturing process to China allows for a more affordable cue but does not mean compromising on quality – each cue undergoes rigorous quality control and is fully guaranteed by Players.

+Players cues use a multi-coat UV-cured finish that resists dings and moisture better than most cues under $200.
 The finer details of the Players cue production chain are kept under wraps, but according to the available information, Players cues are conceptualized and designed by a woman-led design team in Florida.
 The specifications are then sent to the Chinese factory, where assembly begins.
 After manufacturing is complete, the cues are then shipped back to the U.S.

 Playability